darklang/docs/docs/feature-flags.md

 ![Feature Flag](assets/featureflag/commit.png)

-When you commit, the feafture flag code now runs for all cases.
+When you commit, the feature flag code now runs for all cases.
 When you discard, you return to the previous version of the code.

 ![Feature Flag](assets/featureflag/committed.png)